Procedural Whodunnits #1, Motives and Means

 Generalisation

 Here’s what I mean.
 Right now, we’re assuming each element is used exactly once, which eliminates the possibility of mistaken identities, where, e.g., two characters share the same forename.
 This assumption is restricting narrative possibilities; the above model needs generalised.
-By assigning bounds to not only 2D coordinates of $[forename, surname]$ square, but also the 1D coordinates along our $[forename]$ and $[surname]$ lines, we can surely enough bake in the possibility of forenames and surnames appearing more than once.
-While we’re at it, we’ll also go ahead and assign a bound to the point in the top left corner of Fig. A, which will represent the total number of characters in the puzzle.
+By assigning bounds to not only 2D coordinates of \(\{\textrm{forename}, \textrm{surname}\}\) square, but also the 1D coordinates along our \(\{\textrm{forename}\}\) and \(\{\textrm{surname}\}\) lines, we can surely enough bake in the possibility of forenames and surnames appearing more than once.
+While we’re at it, we’ll also go ahead and assign a bound to represent the total number of characters in the puzzle.

 As a collorary to the above, these 1D bounds can also introduce red herrings.
-Bad Bohemians’ characters, for instance, are members of the landed gentry, and so each has an associated $[nobility]$.
-The British aristocracy has five ranks of peerage, from Dukes and Duchesses down to Barons and Baronesses, for a total of 10 possible titles.
-We can now comfortably include a category with more elements than our puzzle has characters, as our model now allows for elements that aren’t used even once!
+Bad Bohemians’ characters, for instance, are members of the landed gentry, and so each has an associated \(\{\textrm{nobility}\}\).
+The British aristocracy has five ranks of peerage, from Dukes and Duchesses down to Barons and Baronesses, so a total of 10 possible titles.
+We can comfortably include a category like this, with more elements than our puzzle has characters, because our model now allows for elements that aren’t used even once!

 Another scenario, suppose we received the clue Character #1 is either called Adeline, or is a Byron.
 A player might read that and decide to come back to it once they’ve eliminated either Adeline or Byron as an option, but what about the computer?
-Just as we’ve added 1D bounds to our model, we can just as well extend it in the other direction with a 3D grid $[character, forename, surname]$.
-Rather than waiting to use the clue, our solver can immediately bound all elements in the set $ $ to 0.
+Just as we’ve added 1D bounds to our model, we can as well extend it in the other direction with a 3D \(\{\textrm{character}, \textrm{forename}, \textrm{surname}\}\) grid.
+Rather than waiting to use the clue, the solver immediately bounds coordinate \((1,\textrm{Abigail}, \textrm{Byron})\) and all of set

 Deductions